 History of the Library

-By Mike Selby, Information Services Librarian, Cranbrook Public Library
+By Mike Selby, Community Development Librarian, Cranbrook Public Library

 The Cranbrook Public Library opened its doors to the public on July 4, 1925.
 The small collection of donated books was housed in a room over the Post Office where rent was only $5 a month.
 Although open only 9 hours a week, the library boasted a membership of 95 persons.
 Mrs. A.S.
 Rumsey, the first librarian hired, was paid a monthly wage of $15.
 Ten years later she was still earning the same amount!